-The work proposed by [Zhao et al., 2002] is the most similar to ours.
-The technique described in that paper tries to obtain the energy map of sensor networks by using an aggregation based approach.
+The work proposed in [17] obtains the energy map of sensor networks by using an aggregation based approach.
 A sensor node only needs to report its local energy information when there is a significant energy level drop compared to the last time the node reported it.
 Energy information of neighbor nodes with similar available energy are aggregated in order to decrease the number of packets in the network.
-The main difference between the approach proposed in that article and ours is that, in that approach, each node sends to the monitoring node only its available energy, while in our work each node sends also the parameters of a model that tries to predict the energy consumption in the near future.
-Then, in our approach, each node sends to the monitoring node its available energy and also the parameters of the model chosen to represent its energy drop.
-With these parameters, the monitoring node can update locally the current available energy in each node of the network, decreasing the number of energy information packets in the network.
+In [17], each node sends to the monitoring node only its available energy, whereas in our work each node sends also the parameters of a model that tries to predict the energy consumption in the near future.
+Thus, in our approach, each node sends to the monitoring node its available energy and also the parameters of the model chosen to represent its energy drop.
+With these parameters, the monitoring node can update locally its information about the current available energy at each node, decreasing the number of energy information packets in the network.